aidansteele/aidansteele.github.io/_posts/2021-10-12-aws-iam-oidc-idps-need-more-controls.md

 ![trust policy important condition](/assets/2021-10-12-trust-condition.png)

 I have highlighted the most important part of the template.
-That condition is technically optional (in the sense that everything will work without it) but devastating if it is omitted. **It is the only thing that controls which repositories on GitHub are authorised to assume this role.** (GitHub allows configuration of the `aud` claim, so the `ClientIdList` property of the OIDC IDP is not a security control.)
+When this blog post was first published, that condition was technically optional (in the sense that everything will work without it) but devastating if it was omitted. **It is the only thing that controls which repositories on GitHub are authorised to assume this role.** (GitHub allows configuration of the `aud` claim, so the `ClientIdList` property of the OIDC  IDP is not a security control.)
+Since then, AWS has made the condition mandatory.
+Scott Piper over at Wiz has a [great write-up][wiz-update] on the happy ending.

 Many AWS customers now allow developers to freely create IAM roles, thanks to [permission boundaries][boundaries].
 There is no analogue to permission boundaries